GlareDB/nodejs-bindings-example/README.md

    ![Create your first source](./assets/sql_workspace_first_source.png)

 3. Click **Run** to run the query.
 The **Explorer** on the left will now contain the Postgres database, called `my_pg`.
 You can explore the database.
+To ensure you're viewing the freshest schema, click the refresh icon at the top of the explorer.

    ![Postgres source](./assets/sql_workspace_my_pg.png)